Thimira22/COIT20246-Part2/cloud.md

 #### **Disadvantages of AWS**:
 - **Pricing Complexity**: AWS’s **pricing structure** is complex, and without careful management, costs can become difficult to predict.
-- **Costs** Can Rise Quickly: While AWS offers an **on-demand pricing model**, the cost may increase over time, especially when scaling or using data transfer outside of AWS’s infrastructure.
+- **Costs Can Rise Quickly**: While AWS offers an **on-demand pricing model**, the cost may increase over time, especially when scaling or using data transfer outside of AWS’s infrastructure.

 ---